The European Union

 The Czech Republic, also known as Czechia, has a population of 10.69 million.
 The main substance linked to problem drug use in this country is methamphetamine, called “pervitin” in Czechia.
 Pervitin is often homemade and then injected.
 This homemade drug is a major component of addiction in the EU, with 9 out of 10 home production labs across the EU being found in Czech territory.
 These Czech labs play a role in addiction in the EU.
 It is estimated that there are 34,700 meth users in Czechia, with many of them mixing meth with opioids.
 Smuggling pervitin across the borders into Germany has been an ongoing issue, and police from both countries are cooperating to try and crack down on the gangs transporting the drugs.

 Cannabis is the most commonly used drug in Denmark, and although it is illegal for recreational use, some medical marijuana use is legal for patients with certain types of cancer and multiple sclerosis.
-The Copenhagen district, Christiania, is known for tolerated marijuana use.
+The Copenhagen district, Christiania, is known for tolerating marijuana use.
 Although it remains illegal, it is commonly used and sold in this area.
 Drug-induced deaths in Denmark are mostly due to opioids, primarily heroin, morphine, and methadone.
-Denmark has integrated many harm reduction interventions, more than most other countries in the EU.
-This includes needle and syringe programs, take-home naloxone programs, heroin-assisted treatment, and drug consumption rooms.
+Denmark has integrated many harm reduction interventions into its treatment repertoire, more than most other countries in the EU.
+This includes needle and syringe programs, take-home naloxone programs, medication-assisted treatment for opiate addicts, and drug consumption rooms.
 These drug consumption rooms offer a safe and clean place for users to inject their drugs without fear of prosecution.
 Nurses are on staff, ready to assist if an overdose occurs and administer Naloxone.
 While overdoses do occur, there has not been any deaths in the drug consumption rooms, making a dent in the country’s overdose deaths.
 Users are provided with resources for treatment when they choose to seek help.

 Estonia , previously part of the Soviet Union, joined the European Union in 2004.
 An ongoing issue in Estonia has been the emergence of the synthetic opioid fentanyl.
 According to the Economist, more of Estonia’s citizens die from a drug overdose than any other European country.
 After a bust in 2017 where some of the main suppliers of fentanyl to Estonia were cut off, users started injecting a mixture of other black-market substances.
 Nine out of 10 patients who seek treatment in Estonia report opioids as their primary drug of use, with the majority using fentanyl.